Mycroft1891/mws-restaurant-stage-1/README.md

 ## Progressive Web App
-I started running an Audit using Chromes built it Lighthouse and it go 42 point score.
+I started running an Audit using Chromes built it Lighthouse and it got 42 point score.
 After that I started doing all the changes needed:

 - I wrote a basic Service Worker which will cache static assets such as the CSS and JS files.
 It will also cache the images gradually as the user navigates each page in a separate image-cache.
 - I added favicon icons for iOS and Android using [Favicon Generator](https://www.favicon-generator.org/)
 - I added `a manifest.json` file for the app name, entry points and color scheme.
 - Finally I added the required link and meta tags

 After all the changes the PWA score went up from 42 points to 91 points.
-The only change left on the PWA checklist is `redirect HTTP traffic to HTTPS` which is not possible using a development environment right now but using Firebase hosting and the free HTTPS it should fulfill that requirement.
+The only change left on the PWA checklist is `redirect HTTP traffic to HTTPS` which is not possible using a development environment right now but using Firebase hosting and their free HTTPS it should fulfill that requirement.

 ## Code Credit